If You Have Won the Game Quit Playing with Money You Really Need

 Fundamentally, retirement planning is about turning assets into income.

 If those assets are only “risk” assets, the market might be down when you need the money and force you to sell low.
-Now, while volatility (market risk) is fine when you are young, at some point, take some chips off the table.
+Now, while volatility (market risk) is fine when you are young, take some chips off the table at some point.
 At least enough to pay the bills for a couple of years.
 This is called de-risking.
 If you know what is “enough,” you do it when your time horizon shrinks.
 Another way to think about this is when you don’t want to rely on your human capital to pay the bills, be sure to have other assets there to provide for you.
 And the other important lesson: never sell low.

 What does a personalized glidepath look like for you?
 One that takes your assets from accumulation through pre-retirement and into retirement.